eclipsesource/jsonforms-tooling/generator-jsonforms/README.md

 > *Note*: The package is currently not published to the npm store, which will make the installation a lot easier.

 1. First you need to install yeoman via `npm i -g yo`
-2. Next you need to run `npm link` inside the main folder
+2. Next install the yeoman jsonforms generator via `npm i -g generator-jsonforms`
 3. Now the generator is available for yeoman
 4. To run, just type `yo jsonforms`
-5. yeoman will ask you some questions (e.g. which project, which path etc.)

 If you want to avoid the interface, you can use the following parameters: